CAMB-DSbD/attestablelauncher/README.md

 by applications (app<sub>1</sub>, app<sub>2</sub> and app<sub>3</sub>).
 </br>
 The attestable launcher responds with a document signed by Bob's attestable launcher.
-The content of that document always include parameters that describe the configutation of the attestable such as the name of the launched program, the IP hostname of the Morello Board, the PID of the created process and the result of the launch.
+The document's content always includes parameters that describe the configutation of the attestable such as the name of the launched program, the IP address and hostname of the Morello Board, the PID of the created process and the result of the launch.
 We elaborate on the results in subsequent sections.
 </br>